 The Hidden Words are a collection of short statements on mystical themes.
 They are a common starting place because of their brevity and because of their reflection on universal questions of life and the relationship between the soul and the divine.

-Two other mystical works are The Seven Valleys and the Four Valleys which are generally published together.
+Two other mystical works are The Seven Valleys and the Four Valleys, which are generally published together.
 They describe the journey of the soul towards the divine using a metaphor of a journey through successive or different valleys.

-The most important theological work written by Bahá’u’lláh, which discusses the nature of the Manifestation (or prophet-founders of religion) and the nature of religion itself, is The Book of Certitude.
+The most important theological work written by Bahá’u’lláh, which discusses the nature of the Manifestations (or prophet-founders of religion) and the nature of religion itself, is The Book of Certitude.
 A work exploring similar themes is Gems of Divine Mysteries.

 All of the above works were written in Baghdad before 1863.
-Following this is a period in which the imprisonment and exile of Bahá’u’lláh became increasingly harsh and it was during this period that he wrote a number of letters to kings and rulers, including those who had imprisoned and exiled him.
+Following this is a period in which the imprisonment and exile of Bahá’u’lláh became increasingly harsh, and it was during this period that he wrote a number of letters to kings and rulers, including those who had imprisoned and exiled him.
 These letters contain counsel on governance and are collected in The Summons of the Lord of Hosts.